grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=11 (0x0B) - Adjust Master Volume
-    VSCP_TYPE_MULTIMEDIA_ADJUST_MASTER_VOLUME
-This is typically for adjusting the master volume level.
+    VSCP_TYPE_MULTIMEDIA_ADJUST_MASTER_VOLUMEThis is typically for adjusting the master volume level.
 This could be used for adjusting the level for all speakers.

  | Data byte | Description                                                                                                                                                                                                                                                                                                                                                        |
  | :---------: | -----------                                                                                                                                                                                                                                                                                                                                                        |